May 19, 2026

 They are related but distinct.
 Imposter syndrome is generally described as feeling like a fraud despite evidence of competence.
 The fear of being a bad person, as measured by the IFQ®, is more specific: it's the fear that you are fundamentally defective, that your mistakes are fatal flaws, and that you don't deserve better.
 Under pressure, this fear produces rigid, black-and-white thinking, a measurable leadership mistake that affects teams.
 The IFQ® provides a more precise diagnosis than the broad category of "imposter syndrome."

 Yes.
 Among leaders who took the IFQ® more than once, 61% saw their primary fear change.
 The IFQ® captures what's happening under current pressure, not a permanent personality trait.
-Awareness, coaching, and intentional development, particularly through SightShift®'s FTSO™ (Figure That Shift Out™) coaching program, are associated with measurable shifts in fear-driven behavior.
+Awareness, coaching, and intentional development, particularly through SightShift's FTSO (Figure That Shift Out) coaching program, are associated with measurable shifts in fear-driven behavior.

-The data represents over 1,000 first-time respondents, including 92 identified C-suite executives, across 37+ organizations in the United States.
+The data represents more than 1,000 first-time respondents, including 83 identified C-suite executives, across 36 U.S. organizations.

 By Chris McAlister, Founder & CEO of SightShift®.
 Over 15 years developing leaders at organizations including Universal Studios, Chase, and Nationwide.
 Author of Make Culture Your Edge, Lead for Impact, and Figure That Shift Out.